K4KarolE/My_Notes/README.md

-# My_Notes
-Collection of my notes, which can be useful for others
+# Collection of my notes, which can be useful for others